2017 4th Saturday Hikes 9am - 11am

 Commission Office: 249-0628

 Milford's Trails: Please feel free to select the following links, download, and print the trail maps.
 You may also obtain a booklet which includes the trail maps and information at the Conservation Commission office.
 The operation of motorized wheeled vehicles is prohibited on all Commission trails in Milford.
 Operators of motorized wheeled vehicles must have written permission by the landowner before using trails on private land.
-Our 'Front Doors to Outdoors' Project is a long range vision to ensure that every residential cluster has access to the trail network.
-Exisiting pedestrian connections, urban and trails, were mapped.
+Our 'Front Doors to Outdoors' Project , is a long term project to create an integrated, town-wide trail system, building on the availability of existing trails and planning future trails.
+In this long range vision, the MCC wants to ensure that every residential cluster in Milford has access to its trail network.
 This map will guide future land development decisions.

 1. Emerson Park Trail; Short trail along the Souhegan River beginning in Emerson Park located beside the Milford Post Office running west along the Souhegan River and ending in the grounds of the Souhegan Valley Boys and Girls Club.
 A very easy walk and delightfully pleasant.
 If you wish to continue, the trail continues as the Souhegan River Trail.
 Until blazing is in place - follow the footpath along the river behind the Souhegan Valley Boys and Girls Club.
 Continue past the Judd Gregg Bridge on the gravel path bordered by a stockade fence.
 At the sidewalk on Mont Vernon Street, turn left continuing on the sidewalk until you reach the MCAA sports fields.
 The trail continues from the back right (southwest) corner of the fields where there is a hiking sign.